cmw15004431816/cmw15004431816.github.io/docs/learning-record/markdown.md

 # Basic writing and formatting syntax

-Create a sophisticated formattingfor your prose and code on GitHub with simple syntax.
+Create a sophisticated formatting for your prose and code on GitHub with simple syntax.

 ## Headings

-TO create a heading, add one to six `#` symbols before your heading text.
+To create a heading, add one to six `#` symbols before your heading text.
 The number of `#` you use will determine the hierarchy level and typeface size of the heading.

 ```
 # A first-level heading